Turkey

 Note

-Capital and valuation practices can change quickly by district and year.
-Treat this as planning guidance only, not legal advice.
+Property values and office rules can change quickly by district and year.
+Use this for planning only, not as legal advice.